The Cold Chain Solution — Compliance and Implementation Guide

 MyInstall tool for installations

-The MyInstall tool for GO device is a tool used to validate whether the GO device installation has been performed correctly and to allow communication between GO and IOX-UREADER devices.
+The MyInstall tool for GO devices is a tool used to validate whether the GO device installation has been performed correctly and to allow communication between GO and IOX-COLD/IOX-COLD RUGGED devices.

 Hardware Guides